gracelang/language/spec.md

 # Pattern Matching

-Pattern matching is based around `Pattern` objects that respond to the `match(subject)` request by returning a `MatchResult`, which is either `false` if the match fails, or a `SuccessfulMatch<R>` object which behaves like `true` but also supports a `result` request.
-All type objects are Patterns, although there are other Patterns that are not types.
+Pattern matching is based on `Pattern` objects that respond to the `match(subject)` request by returning a `MatchResult`, which is either `false` if the match fails, or a `SuccessfulMatch<R>` object which behaves like `true` but also supports a `result` request.
+All type objects are Patterns; in addition, libraries supply non-type Patterns, and programmers are free to implement their own Patterns.

-In particular, in the scope of this `Point` type:
+#### Example

+Suppose that the type `Point` is defined by:

     type Point = {
       x -> Number
       y -> Number
     }

-implemented by this class:
+and implemented by this class:

     class x(x':Number) y(y':Number) -> Point {
       method x { x' }